DesislavaSGeorgieva/DesislavaSGeorgieva/README.md

 # 👋 Hello, I'm Desislava Georgieva!

-🎓 I hold a PhD in Art History, but I've made a bold pivot into the world of data and technology.
+🎓 I hold a PhD in Art History and I'm currently expanding into digital art history and data-driven analysis, combining domain expertise with basic-to-intermediate skills in Python, SQL, and data visualization tools.

-💻 I'm currently building projects with SQL, JavaScript, and HTML/CSS, all available here on my GitHub.
+My research interests include the intersection of art history and digital methodologies, with a focus on data-informed approaches to visual culture, structured analysis of artworks, and the application of computational tools to support scholarly inquiry and interpretation.

+I am passionate about bridging art history and data, with a strong focus on visual cognition, categorization, and analytical consistency.

 🛠️ **Key Skills:**
+- Art Historical Analysis
+- Data Visualization
+- SQL
+- Python
+- Pandas
-- SQL, Databases
+- Databases
-- Data Analysis
+- Metadata Structuring
-- HTML/CSS
+- Visual Classification
-- Microsoft Excel
+- Image Annotation
-- Google Analytics
+- Jupyter Notrbook

 📌 **Latest Projects:**
 - [📊 impressionism-vs-cubism-data-analysis]([https://github.com/DesislavaSGeorgieva/impressionism-vs-cubism-data-analysis])